HOW WE DO IT

 The Guiding Approach underpins everything we do and it is based on the Fundamental Principles which are clearly expressed in the Guide Promise and Law.
 The original Promise and Law were developed at the beginning of the Guide Movement’s history over a hundred years ago.
-The Promise and Law continue to evolve as WAGGGS Member Organisations modernise Girl Guiding and Girl Scouting in their countries.
 Each of our Branches has an age-appropriate version.

 The non-formal education methodology practiced in the Guiding Movement points the way to different avenues of exploration, and the girl chooses her route and proceeds with her chosen activities at her own pace, exercising self-motivation and freedom of choice.